-Convert the object to Javascript.
+Convert the object to JavaScript.

 This is similar to PyProxy.toJs, but for use from Python.
-If the object would be implicitly translated to Javascript, it will be returned unchanged.
-If the object cannot be converted into Javascript, this method will return a JsProxy of a PyProxy, as if you had used pyodide.create_proxy.
+If the object can be implicitly translated to JavaScript, it will be returned unchanged.
+If the object cannot be converted into JavaScript, this method will return a JsProxy of a PyProxy, as if you had used $pyodide.create_proxy$.

-See Python to Javascript for more information.
+See Python to JavaScript for more information.

 - obj (Any) The Python object to convert - depth (int, default=-1) The maximum depth to do the conversion.
 Negative numbers are treated as infinite.
-Set this to 1 to do a shallow conversion. - pyproxies (JsProxy, default = None) Should be a Javascript Array.
+Set this to 1 to do a shallow conversion. - pyproxies (JsProxy, default = None) Should be a JavaScript Array.
 If provided, any PyProxies generated will be stored here.
-You can later use destroy_proxies if you want to destroy the proxies from Python (or from Javascript you can just iterate over the Array and destroy the proxies). - create_pyproxies (bool, default=True) If you set this to False, to_js will raise an error - dict_converter (Callable[[Iterable[JsProxy]], JsProxy], defauilt = None) - This converter if provided recieves a (Javascript) iterable of (Javascript) pairs [key, value].
+You can later use destroy_proxies if you want to destroy the proxies from Python (or from JavaScript you can just iterate over the Array and destroy the proxies). - create_pyproxies (bool, default=True) If you set this to False, to_js will raise an error - dict_converter (Callable[[Iterable[JsProxy]], JsProxy], defauilt = None) This converter if provided recieves a (JavaScript) iterable of (JavaScript) pairs [key, value].
 It is expected to return the desired result of the dict conversion.
 Some suggested values for this argument:

-js.Map.new - similar to the default behavior js.Array.from - convert to an array of entries js.Object.fromEntries - convert to a Javascript object pyodide.unregister_js_module(name: str)
+js.Map.new - similar to the default behavior js.Array.from - convert to an array of entries js.Object.fromEntries - convert to a JavaScript object